ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

 ### 2. Practice Block Settings

 **2.1 Feedback for Each Trial**
-- Text and colour controlled in fbCode component
+- Text and colour controlled in the *Begin Routine* of fbCode component
-- Location: *Begin Routine* of `practiceTrial_feedback`
+- Location:  `practiceTrial_feedback`

 **2.2 Calculation of Individualized Trial Duration**
-- Controlled in fbCode_2 component
+- Controlled in the *Begin Routine* of fbCode_2 component
-- Location: *Begin Routine* of `practiceBlock_feedback`
+- Location:  `practiceBlock_feedback`

 **2.3 Target Accuracy Threshold**
-- Controlled in fbCode_2 component
+- Controlled in the *End Routine* of fbCode_2 component
-- Location: *End Routine* of `practiceBlock_feedback`
+- Location:  `practiceBlock_feedback`

 **2.4 Practice Repetition**
 - Controlled in the `nReps` field of the `practiceRepetition` loop